Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$: Quasi-isometric embeddings

 for integer $i > n-1$ recursively.
 Then, it is shown in \cite{JSM01} that $F_n$ admits an infinite presentation as follows,

 Let us denote the finite generating set $\{ x_i \in F_n \, | \, 0 \leq i < n \}$ by $\Sigma_n$ and the infinite generating set $\{ x_i \in F_n \, | \, i \geq 0 \}$ by $\Sigma_n'$.

-An infinite family of torsion elements denoted by $c_{k-1}$ for positive integers $k$ in $T_n$ can be defined as a pair of all right trees with $k$ carets in $T_n$ (Figure \ref{fig8.8}), where $c_{k-1}$ is labeled so that the labelling the target tree is shifted to the left by one the source tree.
+An infinite family of torsion elements denoted by $c_{k-1}$ for positive integers $k$ in $T_n$ can be defined as a pair of all right trees with $k$ carets in $T_n$ (Figure \ref{fig8.8}), where $c_{k-1}$ is labeled so that the labelling the target tree is shifted to the left by one the source tree. $c_1$ can be identified with $C(t)$.

 It is known by \cite{JSMJ09} that